rachel-labri-tipton/sei-project-1-tetris/readme.md

 ## Phase V: Adding Sound Effects

-Adding sound to the game proved to be a lot of fun.
+Adding sound to the game proved to be a lot of fun!
 I created a function for each sound.
-For example, movePieceSnd() is the sound when the piece moves, rotatePieceSnd() when it rotates.
+For example, movePieceSnd() is the sound when the piece moves, rotatePieceSnd() is called when a piece rotates.

 ```
 function movePieceSnd(event) {